siddharthroy12/Portfolio-website/content/blogs/all-react-hooks-explained.md

 ![](https://i.imgur.com/9AuZ4FS.gif)

-You can also put state inside the dependencies list and it will only run when the component gets mounted and when the state changed.
+You can also put state inside the dependencies list and it will only run when the component gets mounted and when the state changes.

 ```jsx
 import { useState, useEffect } from 'react'